jonhammond/heroku-knex-instructions/readme.md

 ## Things to double check if you are getting errors with Heroku

 * Check your logs.
 Check your logs.
 Check your logs.
 Do this in terminal via `heroku logs`.
+* If your app is working, but your page is not rendering anything from your database, make sure that you have seeded your database in heroku.
+You can do this in the terminal via `heroku run knex seed:run`.
 * In your package.json do you have a line that says `"scripts": {"start": "NODE_ENV=development node ./bin/www"}`?
 If so, replace 'development' with 'production'.
 Or, remove the entire `NODE_ENV=development` part.